Community Food Share Pantry

 Girl Effect Task Force

-The Girl Effect Task Force raises funds to support girls’ education mostly in less developed countries.
+The Girl Effect Task Force raises funds to support girls’ education mostly in less-developed countries.
 We follow the example of The Girl Effect, a nonprofit founded on the principle that, “Girls are the most powerful force for change on the planet.”

-We raise funds by selling Fair Trade handicrafts from less developed countries, also benefiting those who make the crafts.
+We raise funds by selling Fair Trade handicrafts from less-developed countries, also benefiting those who make the crafts.

-The Girl Effect Task Force recently donated funds to Heshima, Kenya; the Kibera Girls’ Soccer Academy in Nairobi, Kenya; the Malala Fund’s Gulmakai Network; San Lucas Toliman Scholars in Guatemala; and Save Every Last Girl program of Save the Children in Afghanistan.
+The Girl Effect Task Force has donated funds to Heshima, Kenya; the Kibera Girls’ Soccer Academy in Nairobi, Kenya; the Malala Fund’s Gulmakai Network; San Lucas Toliman Scholars in Guatemala; and Save Every Last Girl program of Save the Children in Afghanistan.

 Contact: Polly Walker